mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/helm-github-registry-config-sync.md

 ---
-title: ci/gitops with helm and github, with github container registry
+title: ci/gitops with helm, github actions, github container registry and config sync
 date: 2022-09-16
 tags: [gcp, helm, containers, kubernetes, gitops]
 description: let's see how to do the ci/gitops workflow with helm charts, github actions, github container registry and config sync